 Arsenal 2 – 0 Newcastle United

-We looked at third place and grasped it with both hands.
+We went into the game as favourites according to football acca tips, looked at third place and grasped it with both hands.
 A 2 – 0 scoreline suggests a comfortable win in most senses it was.
 Newcastle managed one shot on target and Anthony Taylor continued the weekend’s officiating incompetence by disallowing two perfectly good goals.

 Injuries forced Unai Emery’s hand in team selection but the visitors failed to engender panic or chaos in the defence.
 Not even the obligatory Mustafi moment unnerved us.
 The German bemused by his own footwork, danced around the ball.
 The Newcastle midfielder alongside him stood and wondered “WTF?”; a sweet dummy thrown rather than the collapse of civilisation.

 The epitome of the performance came from two players: Alexandre Lacazette and Aaron Ramsey.
 As the spearhead of the attack, the Frenchman worked tirelessly and was rewarded with the second goal.
 Ramsey underlined why he will be missed with the opening goal but also for a hardworking performance which saw him leave the field suffering from cramp.

 Unai Emery underlined how ‘big’ the performance was:

 Today, being consistent and also taking a big performance.
 But withUnai Emery is a tad pleased with the win